Near Wallace in Shoshone County, Idaho — The American West (Mountains)

 Other landmarks along the trail include five bridges, three boardwalks, benches, four gabion dams, and the War Eagle Mine.

 Erected by U.S. Forest Service, Department of the Interior.

 Location.
 47° 27.544′ N, 115° 56.098′ W. Marker is near Wallace, Idaho, in Shoshone County.
 Marker can be reached from Placer Creek Road (Forest Road 456), on the left when traveling south.
+Marker is located at the Pulaski Historic Site, Idaho Panhandle National Forest, about a mile south of Wallace on Placer Creek Road/NF-456.
 Touch for map.
-Marker is located at the Pulaski Historic Site, Idaho Panhandle National Forest, about a mile south of Wallace on Placer Creek Road/NF-456.
 Marker is in this post office area: Wallace ID 83873, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 The Great Fire of 1910 (within shouting distance of this marker); Pulaski's Trail (about 500 feet away, measured in a direct line); "Big Ed" Pulaski (about 600 feet away); Historic Wallace South Hill Stairs (approx. one mile away); Rossi Insurance Building (approx. one mile away); Wallace World War Memorial (approx. 1.1 miles away); Wallace (approx. 1.3 miles away); "The Big Blowup" (approx. 1.3 miles away).
 Touch for a list and map of all markers in Wallace.